thomasgranbohm/clipping-service/README.md

 - Enhanced video player
 - Startpage with navigation
 - Search features
-- Authentication for creating clips
 - Transcoding or some solution for media that browsers don't support
 - Change PRIVATE_KEY and PUBLIC_KEY from PEM format to JWK string format
+- Pagination and intersection observers for clips, since Plex's API doesn't support it